seafile-data/seafile-user-manual/faq.md

 ```

+### Preconfigure options for SeaDrive

+#### Using Windows Registry

+From SeaDrive 2.0.6 on, some preconfigure registry keys are supported.

+The preconfigure information can be stored in one of the following two places:

+* `HKEY_CURRENT_USER\\SOFTWARE\\SeaDrive`
+* or `HKEY_LOCAL_MACHINE\\SOFTWARE\\SeaDrive`

+If the information is found in both places, the one under `HKEY_CURRENT_USER` would take precedence.

+Below options are provided.
+You can refer to sync client's documentation about the meaning of each option.

+* PreconfigureServerAddr
+* PreconfigureServerAddrOnly
+* PreconfigureShibbolethLoginUrl
+* HideConfigurationWizard
+* PreconfigureKeepConfigWhenUninstall
+* PreconfigureSuppressLaunchAfterInstall

-### How to use run Seafile client as a service on Windows
+## How to use run Seafile client as a service on Windows

 Seafile client can be configured to run as a daemon using tools like Firedaemon.
 First configure Seafile as the user it should run - in this example "Administator"：